-When you first join the plan, you will get a health risk assessment (HRA) within the first 45 - 90 days following your coverage effective date.
+When you first join the plan, you will get a health risk assessment (HRA) within the first 45-90 days.

 We are required to complete an HRA for you.
 This HRA is the basis for developing your individual care plan (ICP).
 The HRA will include questions to identify your medical, LTSS, and behavioral health and functional needs.